 Committee and Board Meetings

 Service Plan Update

-Although county face-to-face visits have been eliminated for now, our new service model includes still being available to help you via email, phone and online.
+Although most county face-to-face visits have been eliminated for now, our new service model includes still being available to help you via email, phone and online.
 See list below for specific closures, service delivery modifications, contact information, and instructions.

 If you know the department you need to speak with, please navigate to their page.
 Otherwise, please call our main number, 763-324-4000 and someone will direct your call.

 Anoka County is now accepting a variety of paperwork at three county locations and only vehicle tab renewals at two others.
 The locations accepting paperwork including vehicle tab renewals, property tax documents, child support and economic assistance applications, and reporting forms are: